Overview

 the reasoning using Kirchhoff’s laws.

-- Use one quick calculation with
+- Try one quick calculation with

 Q = It to check whether they understand current as rate of charge